 Read about our latest releases and editors choices with links to relevant pages so you can find them easily.
 Books are available in paperback, ebook, and some in hardback and large print editions.

 For the first time you can read Jane’s original prayers in her neat handwriting that she wrote over 200 years ago.
 Jane Austen wrote prayers to read to herself and out loud to her family in the evenings. ’Prayers composed by my ever dear sister Jane’ is written on the fold and were treasured by Jane’s sister Cassandra until her death.
-They remind us that Jane was a deeply religious person and devoted to God. *Special Edition available Spring 2023
+They remind us that Jane was a deeply religious person and devoted to God. *Special Edition Coming Soon

 Jane Austen is known as the beloved author of Pride and Prejudice, Emma, and other witty and romantic novels including her unfinished novel Sanditon.
 What is less known is that she was a deeply religious person and devoted to God.
 She wrote beautiful, heartfelt prayers to read with her family in the evenings.
 For the first time you can read Jane’s original prayers in her neat handwriting that she wrote over 200 years ago. *Classic Edition